Elixir-Recipes/Elixir-Recipes.github.io/source/_posts/2016-03-26-getting-help.md

 comments: true
 ---

-`IEx` or Interactive EliXir gives you the helper `h` macro which prints the documentation (retrieved from `@moduledoc` or `@doc` attributes defined in the code.) of a given module or function.
+`IEx` or Interactive EliXir gives you the helper `h` macro which prints the documentation of a given module or function.
+Documentation is retrieved from `@moduledoc` or `@doc` attributes defined in the source code of the module or function.

-`h` can also accept itself as an argument.
+`h` can also accept itself as an argument:

 {% highlight elixir %}
 iex> h h